divaprotocol/oracles/README.md

 ### DIVA subgraph

-Example query including fields that should cover most of a data provider's needs.
-All available fields can be found in the [DIVA subgraph](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new) for all available fields.
+Example query including a subset of fields that should cover most of a data provider's needs to build a listener.
+The full list of fields available can be found in the [DIVA subgraph](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new).

 ```js
 {
     pools (first: 1000, where: {expiryTime_gt: "1667147292", expiryTime_lte: "1667752092", statusFinalReferenceValue: "Open", dataProvider: "0x9f6cd21bf0f18cf7bcd1bd9af75476537d8295fb"}) {